UMWEDU/umw-careercenter-sync/_pages/peace-corps-prep-program.md

 <h2></h2>
 <h2></h2>
 <h2></h2>
 For 12 years, the Peace Corps has ranked the University of Mary Washington among the nation’s top-producing colleges for alumni now serving as Peace Corps volunteers.
-UMW's Peace Corps Prep program will prepare current student for  international development fieldwork and potential Peace Corps service.
-To accomplish this, student's will build four core competencies through interrelated coursework, hands-on experience professional development support, and professional savvy and leadership.
+UMW's Peace Corps Prep program will prepare current students for  international development fieldwork and potential Peace Corps service.
+To accomplish this, students will build four core competencies through interrelated coursework, hands-on experience professional development support, and professional savvy and leadership.
 <h2><strong>Competencies
 </strong></h2>
 Leveraging concrete knowledge and skills is central to on the ground international development work.
 Through this PC Prep program, you will begin to build a professional specialty, which should serve your career well whether or not you become a Peace Corps Volunteer.